wix-incubator/react-native-crash-course/docs/App.Remx.md

 Wrapped getters and setters functions should be defined **inside the same store file** and **should be exported**.

->Remx has an automatic caching mechanism for `getters` for preventing unnecessary renders.
+> Remx has an automatic caching mechanism for `getters` to prevent unnecessary renders.

-For now, our getters and setters will be pretty dumb, they will only set the posts and get the posts.
+For now, our getters and setters will be pretty "dumb" - they will only set the posts and get the posts.
 That's because we structured our app with arrays.
-Later, however, we will add much more complex logic inside them, such as parsing the data or manipulating multiple parts of our state.
+Later, however, we will add some much more complex logic within them, such as parsing data or manipulating multiple parts of the state.

 Your final `posts.store.js` file should look like this: